 Depression.
 Causes, symptoms, treatment of the disease

-There is hardly anything worse than depression.
-Depressed mood, depression vitality, hopeless pessimism, lack of desire to do something and show at least some interest in existence ...
+There can hardly be anything worse than depression.
+Depressed mood, decline vitality, hopeless pessimism, lack of desire to do anything and show at least some interest in existence...
 This and much more accompanies this mental disorder.
-When a person plunges into such a state of mind, he becomes helpless, indifferent and "empty".
-Some people manage to do it alone, while others don't.
+When a person is immersed in such a state of mind, he becomes helpless, indifferent and “empty”.
+Some people manage to cope with this alone, while others do not.
 But in any case, you need to know how to overcome depression and depression.

 First stage

-When depression is just beginning, a person refuses to be aware of this fact.
-He believes that he simply does not have the mood, fatigue at work or study, weather changes affect.
+When depression first begins, a person refuses to recognize this fact.
+He believes that he is simply not in the mood, due to fatigue at work or school, or weather changes.
 At the first stage initial symptoms accompanied by pronounced apathy, increased fatigue and lack of desire to do anything.
-Often there is a lack of appetite, problems with falling asleep, as well as irritability and nervousness.
-Despite being tired, a person cannot fall asleep even if he takes sleeping pills.
+Lack of appetite, problems falling asleep, as well as irritability and nervousness are often observed.
+Despite fatigue, a person cannot fall asleep, even if he takes sleeping pills.

-In addition, there is a deterioration in concentration, a decrease in efficiency, the disappearance of interest in former hobbies and hobbies.
-A mountain of cases begins to pile up that were previously managed to be solved long before the deadline.
-It's getting harder and harder to finish what you started.
-And this is not just a depressed mood and lethargy.
-This is how it manifests initial stage depression, which subsequently develops more and more intensely.
+In addition, there is a deterioration in concentration, decreased performance, and loss of interest in previous hobbies and interests.
+A mountain of tasks that previously managed to be resolved long before the deadline begins to accumulate.
+It becomes increasingly difficult to finish what you start.
+And this is not just a depressed mood and lethargic state.
+This is how it manifests itself initial stage depression, which subsequently develops more and more intensely.

-If a person has ignored how the mood changes and, in general, his regimen, the restructuring of the body begins. the production of serotonin, which is commonly called the hormone of happiness, stops.
-He does not eat at all, or consumes some minimum to “fill up” his stomach.
-Immunity is reduced and chronic diseases escalate.
-The body fights "with itself", but it fails.
+If a person has ignored how his mood and overall routine changes, a restructuring of the body begins.
+The production of serotonin, which is commonly called the hormone of happiness, stops.
+He doesn’t eat at all, or only consumes the bare minimum to fill up his stomach.
+Immunity is reduced and chronic diseases are getting worse.
+The body fights “with itself,” but it fails.

 Prolonged insomnia sets in.
-A person ceases to think adequately and logically, he does not keep his behavior and emotions under control.
-It's like he's in another world where he doesn't care.
-For outsiders, it seems strange, and as if divorced from real world.
+A person ceases to think adequately and logically; he does not control his behavior and emotions.
+It’s as if he finds himself in another world, where everything is indifferent to him.
+To outsiders he seems strange, and as if out of touch with real world.
 In especially severe cases, his condition is accompanied by auditory and visual hallucinations.
-It is at this stage, conditionally designated the second, that more than 80% of attempts to commit suicide fall.
-In the best cases, such people simply "close" in themselves, locking themselves up where no one will touch them, and immersing themselves in philosophizing.
+It is at this stage, conventionally designated the second, that more than 80% of attempts to commit suicide occur.
+In the best cases, such people simply “close themselves” in themselves, locking themselves away where no one will touch them, and immerse themselves in philosophizing.

 This is the last stage of depression.
-A person not only has no mood - he has no desire to live.
-His body is still alive important features but it works offline.
-But in the mental sphere, pathological processes begin to occur.
+A person not only has no mood - he lacks the desire to live.
+His body still retains vitality important functions, but already works in offline mode.
+But pathological processes begin to occur in the mental sphere.

 At best, a person will remain indifferent and detached from the world.
-And at worst, animal aggression will wake up in him.
+And in the worst case, animal aggression will awaken in him.
 Such people are capable of harming themselves and others.
-Because they cease to perceive this world as something valuable, and cease to identify themselves with a Man, with a Personality.
-Of the consequences, memory loss, schizophrenia, and depressive psychosis are also possible.
-This is what a long-term depressed mood is transformed into.
-That is why it is so important to catch on even at the first stage, and either ask for help or get on your feet on your own.
+Because they stop perceiving this world as something valuable, and stop identifying themselves with a Man, with a Personality.
+Consequences also include memory loss, schizophrenia, and depressive psychosis.
+This is what a long-term depressed mood transforms into.
+That’s why it’s so important to catch yourself at the first stage, and either seek help or get on your feet on your own.

 Depression, depression and despondency always have prerequisites.
 Sometimes they are even combined into a complex.
-The reason may be a lack of vitamin D and the sun.
+The cause may be a lack of vitamin D and sun exposure.

 Even according to statistics, depression develops most often in the fall, when daylight hours are reduced.
-The sun is getting smaller, and in fact it is he who stimulates the production of vital energy in the body. essential vitamin D.
+There is less sun, but it is precisely this that stimulates the production of vital energy in the body. essential vitamin D.

-Health problems also often affect the psychosomatic state of a person.
-There is a depressed mood during pregnancy, menopause, problems with the thyroid gland, etc.
+Health problems also often affect a person’s psychosomatic state.
+Depressed mood is observed during pregnancy, menopause, problems with the thyroid gland, etc.

 Often the prerequisite is overwork or exhaustion of the body.
-Permanent job, busy schedule, eternal employment with problems - it is logical that the body begins to mope.
-But such cases are treated very simply.
+Permanent job, a busy schedule, eternal preoccupation with problems - it is logical that the body begins to mope.
+But such cases are treated extremely simply.
 You just need to take a vacation and let yourself relax.

-And the last popular reason is the lack of physical activity.
-If it is not, then endorphin stops being produced.
-But it is he who is the hormone of joy.
-By adding a jog or a couple of hours in the gym for a week to your regimen, you can see how your condition improves.
+And the last popular reason is lack of physical activity.
+If it is not there, then endorphin stops being produced.
+But it is precisely this hormone that is the hormone of joy.
+By adding a run or a couple of hours in the gym to your regimen for a week, you can notice how much your condition improves.
 Both physical and psychosomatic.

 What to do?

-First, don't give up and don't give up.
-If this is the first stage, then everything can be fixed.
+First of all, don’t give up and don’t give up.
+If this is the first stage, then everything can really be fixed.
 The main thing is to act immediately.

-If a person starts noticing Bad mood in the morning, which only gets worse during the day, you need to bring into your life more movement.
-Physical labor brings satisfaction.
-Even cleaning the house will help streamline your feelings and thoughts.
-But lying on the couch only worsens the condition.
+If a person begins to notice Bad mood in the morning, which only gets worse during the day, you need to bring into your life more movement.
+Physical work brings satisfaction.
+Even cleaning the house will help organize your feelings and thoughts.
+But lying on the sofa only worsens the condition.

 You also need to start constantly pleasing yourself with your favorite things.
-It can be anything - shopping, gatherings with friends, ordering a whole mountain tasty food home, vacation trip, dancing, drawing, swinging.
-You just need to forget about all the worries, your age and responsibilities, and do what you want.
+It can be anything - shopping, get-togethers with friends, ordering a whole mountain delicious food home, going on vacation, dancing, drawing, swinging.
+You just need to forget about all your worries, your age and responsibilities, and do what you want.

 Relaxation is also important.
-Foamy hot tub, aromatherapy, music caressing the ear, and after delicious coffee, and reading an interesting book, sitting in an easy chair under a blanket - it sounds like an introvert's paradise.
-If a person is overtaken by the blues, then silence and such a utopian comfort will help him relax and unwind a little.
+Foam hot bath, aromatherapy, soothing music, and then delicious coffee, and reading an interesting book, sitting in a soft chair under a blanket - sounds like an introvert's paradise.
+If a person is overtaken by the blues, then silence and such utopian comfort will help him rest and relax a little.

-Of course, there are people who do not leave blues, depression and despondency only after signing up for the gym and a couple of days off.
+Of course, there are people who will not leave the blues, depression and despondency only after signing up for the gym and a couple of days off.
 In more severe cases, you need to act more radically.

-A change of scenery can help.
-When a person is depressed, the same ceiling with walls that appears in the morning before his eyes every day is incredibly depressing.
-You need to leave, and preferably closer to nature.
+A change of environment can help.
+When a person is depressed, the same ceiling and walls that appear before one’s eyes in the morning, day after day, are incredibly depressing.
+You need to get away, and preferably closer to nature.
 She heals.
-The sounds of falling water, a babbling stream, birds singing, the rustle of leaves, the rustle of grass - this has therapeutic effect and helps to reduce the level of stress hormones, as well as the normalization of pressure.
+The sounds of falling water, a babbling stream, birds singing, rustling leaves, rustling grass - this has therapeutic effect and helps reduce the level of stress hormones, as well as normalize blood pressure.
 This atmosphere is healing.
-For a person under arrest in a noisy stone jungle, it is simply necessary.
+A person who is under arrest in a noisy concrete jungle simply needs it.

-In addition, it is impossible not to mention the qualitative difference between fresh natural air and stale air that reigns in the premises.
-Like it or not, but in most cities it is spoiled by gases and harmful emissions.
-Even ventilation won't help.
-Whether it's forest or sea air.
+In addition, one cannot fail to mention the qualitative difference between fresh natural air and the stale air that reigns indoors.
+Whatever one may say, in most cities it is spoiled by gases and harmful emissions.
+And even airing won't help.
+It's either forest or sea air.

 And, of course, bioenergy.
 The city “presses” on all people and devastates them.
-What is it like to be in the center of the bustle of a depressed person who has been overcome by depression?
+What is it like to be in the center of the bustle for a depressed person who is overcome by depression?
 You can feel pure bioenergy only by coming into contact with nature.
-Meet the sunset, lie down on the grass, walk barefoot on the sand, swim in a crystal clear pond ... they say, this way you can get rid of static electricity.
-Be that as it may, in the bosom of nature, a person rather quickly leaves the state of despondency, and begins to feel the taste of life again.
+Watch the sunset, lie on the grass, walk barefoot on the sand, swim in a crystal clear pond... they say you can get rid of static electricity.
+Be that as it may, in the bosom of nature a person quite quickly emerges from a state of despondency and begins to feel the taste of life again.

-Sometimes, it is necessary.
-Constantly bad mood due to all of the above is one thing.
-But the reality is known even much more serious cases.
-Those in which it is really impossible to do without antidepressants, therapy and talking with a doctor.
+Sometimes it is necessary.
+A constantly bad mood due to all of the above is one thing.
+But in reality, much more serious cases are known.
+Those in which you really can’t do without antidepressants, therapy and conversations with a doctor.

-This refers to a psychological disorder provoked by something that destroyed a person's life in an instant.
+This refers to a psychological disorder provoked by something that destroyed a person’s life in an instant.
 It could be anything.
 Death of a loved one.
 Loss of all accumulated wealth.
 Betrayal or betrayal.
 The destruction of all plans, hopes and dreams without exception.
 Sudden changes.
-At such moments, one can really understand a person who loses the desire to exist in this world.
-Because her very purpose, the reason for which he woke up in the morning, is leaving his life.
-The person loses himself.
-And this is something that even the enemy does not want to wish.
+At such moments, you can really understand a person who loses the desire to exist in this world.
+Because the very purpose of his life, the reason for which he woke up in the morning, leaves his life.
+A man loses himself.
+And this is something that even an enemy would not want to wish upon.

 Treatment

 It starts with psychotherapy.
 To which a person suffering from depression and a chronically depressed state comes with difficulty.
 People resist for various reasons.
-Most often because they consider going to a psychotherapist to be a “edge”, or they don’t want to be considered crazy, or they “dig” in their head.
+Most often, because they consider going to a psychotherapist to be “on the edge,” or they don’t want to be considered crazy, or they “dig” into their head.
 In such cases, the support of loved ones and motivation on their part is very important.
-It is extremely rare for people to go to a psychotherapist on their own.
-Most often, they are convinced by relatives, and in especially difficult cases, they even organize sessions by force.
+It is extremely rare for people to go to a psychotherapist themselves.
+Most often, their relatives convince them, and in especially difficult cases, they even organize sessions by force.

-Psychotherapy implies therapeutic effect through the psyche to the human body.
-The doctor helps the patient to get rid of social, individual and emotional problems, previously establishing a deep personal contact with him through conversation.
+Psychotherapy involves therapeutic effect through the psyche to the human body.
+The doctor helps the patient get rid of social, individual and emotional problems, first establishing deep personal contact with him through conversation.
 Often accompanied by cognitive, behavioral and other techniques.

 Medicines are also prescribed.
-Depressed mood, the causes of which are also determined by the doctor, is treated with antidepressants.
+Depressed mood, the causes of which are also determined by a doctor, is treated with antidepressants.

-These are psychotropic drugs that normalize the level of neurotransmitters (such as dopamine, norepinephrine and serotonin).
-After taking them, a person’s mood and appetite improve, longing, anxiety, insomnia and apathy disappear, mental activity increases.
-And he's on the mend.
+These are psychotropic medications that normalize the levels of neurotransmitters (such as dopamine, norepinephrine and serotonin).
+After taking them, a person’s mood and appetite improve, melancholy, anxiety, insomnia and apathy disappear, and mental activity increases.
+And he is on the mend.

 Release of emotions

-A person who is constantly accompanied by a spoiled mood rarely wants to communicate with someone.
-More often he is overcome by a desire to close himself from the outside world and worry.
-The main thing is that no one climbed into the soul.
-A lot of people feel like they can't be understood.
-Someone is afraid of selfishness - to open the soul, and in response to get a spit.
+A person who is constantly in a bad mood rarely wants to communicate with anyone.
+More often he is overcome by the desire to close himself off from the outside world and worry.
+The main thing is that no one gets into your soul.
+Many people feel that they cannot be understood.
+Someone is afraid of selfishness - to open their soul, and in return receive spit.

-Well, it often happens that way.
+Well, this often actually happens.
 But the release of emotions is necessary.
-The methods by which it can be carried out are extremely simple.
+The methods by which this can be accomplished are extremely simple.
 Someone is trying to find sympathy on the Internet, under the guise of an anonymous person.
-Others take a notebook and begin to splash out their experiences on the sheets.
-And that makes it easier.
-It's better than texting someone.
-No need to formulate words - it is enough to state what reigns in the head and soul.
-Often, in the process of keeping such a kind of diary, good people come, right thoughts.
-Sometimes it is possible to find out the exact cause of one's own, or an idea is born on its own regarding how to deal with it.
+Others take a notebook and begin to pour out their experiences on the sheets.
+And this makes it easier.
+This is better than texting with someone.
+There is no need to formulate words - it is enough to express what reigns in your head and soul.
+Often, in the process of keeping such a unique diary, good people come, right thoughts.
+Sometimes you manage to find out the exact reason for your problem or an idea is born on its own about how to deal with it.

-Here's how you can "drive" a depressed mood.
-What should a person do if depression has completely swallowed him up?
-You need to push off the bottom.
-No matter how difficult it is.
+Here's how you can “drive away” a depressed mood.
+What should a person do if depression has completely consumed him?
+You need to push off from the bottom.
+No matter how difficult it may be.
 All psychologists recommend this method.
-You need to set a goal for yourself.
+You need to set some goal for yourself.
 It may be insignificant.
-A person who has locked himself at home, for example, needs to force himself to go outside every day for at least 15 minutes.
+A person locked at home, for example, needs to force himself to go outside for at least 15 minutes every day.
 This is real.
-Choosing a goal, you need to focus on your own resources.
-After its implementation, you must definitely reward yourself, at least with praise for a new achievement.
+When choosing a goal, you need to focus on your own resources.
+After its implementation, you definitely need to reward yourself, at least with praise for a new achievement.

-It is also recommended to find comrades in misfortune - those who also suffer from depression.
+It is also recommended to find fellow sufferers - those who also suffer from depression.
 If relatives and friends do not understand a person, then such people will definitely be able to find support.
-Because they know what he's going through.
-The meeting of "soulmates" will help reduce the feeling of isolation, find understanding and even advice.
+After all, they know what he is experiencing.
+Meeting “kindred spirits” will help reduce the feeling of isolation, find understanding and even advice.

 Finding Joy